Skip to main content

 Application scoring criteria

-Applications that address existing park infrastructure will be given priority.
-Consideration will be given to applications that complete critical trail projects or provide access to new opportunities that currently don’t exist within a local community.
-Scoring will be based on the following criteria, listed in order of priority:
+Applications that address existing park infrastructure were given priority.
+Consideration also was given to applications that complete critical trail projects or provide access to new opportunities that currently don’t exist within a local community.
+Scoring was based on the following criteria, listed in order of priority:

 • Public benefit and anticipated outcomes